 Columbia is a nice balance between life in a moderately big city and the interesting diversions and culture that come from having a big college student population.
 The thousands of students who arrive on campus every fall will find that Columbia has plenty of amenities and opportunities for them, while residents of Columbia enjoy the lectures, music, art, and economic trickle-down that colleges typically provide.
 "Town and Gown" complement each other in Columbia.

-Not only is Columbia a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a decent-sized population of people who are young, single, educated, and upwardly-mobile.
-This makes it a good choice for other relocating single professionals.
-Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.
+Not only is Columbia a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
+That’s because Columbia is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
+This makes Columbia a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.